cSh4rk/cSh4rk.github.io/src/books/_posts/2026-08-01-digital-minimalism-choosing-a-focused-life-in-a-noisy-world.md

 This is the kind of material that should be taught in schools.

-**The problem with modern life especially the online part is that it has got complicated yet there is no user manual for it**; so most users: are clueless, become victims and stop short of achieving their life dreams without ever knowing the reason.
+**The problem with modern life especially the online part is that it's got complicated yet there is no user manual for it**; so most users: are clueless, become victims and stop short of achieving their life dreams without ever knowing the reason.

-This book is somehow the continuation of another Cal's great book: [Deep Work](/books/2021/deep-work-rules-for-focused-success-in-a-distracted-world), I highly recommend both to anyone who is serious enough to follow his/her dreams and life goals and to anyone who wants to live a happier and more fulfilling life.
+This book is somehow the continuation of another Cal's great book: [Deep Work](/books/2021/deep-work-rules-for-focused-success-in-a-distracted-world), I highly recommend both to anyone who is committed to pursuing their dreams, achieving their life goals, and creating a happier, more meaningful, and fulfilling life.

 **These two books can definitely be the ultimate user manual for your digital life.**